political-analysis/breitbart/README.md

    * Non-statement: A statement is a complete sentence which makes a claim.
 Headlines which are not complete sentences, or are complete sentences which don't make a claim, are non-statements.
  * In each case record the explanation for the categorization.
  * In cases where a headline contains multiple claims, each claim should be rated and counted separately.

-Data analysis methodology will be to give a count of the number of headlines in each of the categories.

-The foregoing data should tell us how accurate Breitbart headlines typically are.
-In addition, we should develop a running log of all known false statements Breitbart has made.